AndriyKor/FlukeTestTask/README.md

 ### Development

 UI to do:
-- Connect pagination (footer) to event table
-- Add order by and sorting options
+- add order by and sorting options
-- Improve UI like: mouse hover cursor change, etc.
+- improve UI like: mouse hover cursor change, highlight selected line, etc.

 API to do:
 - add Unit Tests